Studying

 • Programming and Numerical Methods

-• Statistical Physics
+• Space Physics

 • Stochastic Analysis

-See the detailed degree structure in the Studies service.
+See in the Studies service.

 The courses include group and lecture instruction, exercises, literature, and workshops.
 Most courses also include exams or project assignments.
-In addition, you can complete some courses independently, by taking exams.
+In addition, you can complete some courses independently by taking exams.

 Instruction is given in English, but the courses and assignments can also be done in Finnish or Swedish.